Social Engineering: Definition, Types, Detection & Prevention

 • Malware infection

-Victims are evoked to download malware or go to a website with drive-by-download technology (that downloads the malware without a user’s consent) or connect a piece of removable hardware to the information system.
+Victims are tricked into download malware or visit websites with drive-by-download technology, where the malware is automatically downloaded without the user’s consent.
+Another method involves persuading victims to connect removable hardware to their information system, which can lead to malware infiltration.
 The goals of malware infection might be to access acquisition and data theft.

 • Access gain